Introduction — How Darwin Thinks

 When the world changes, only the numbers evolve — not the knowledge behind them.

-Importing a model allows you to:
+Importing a model or drawing allows you to:

 - extract quantities